vidyamantra/moodle-mod_virtualclass/README.md

 1- Unpack the "moodle-mod_virtualclass.zip" and rename that unzipped folder to "virtualclass" and place this folder into 'mod' directory of moodle.
 The file structure for virtualclass would be something like. [site-root]/mod/virtualclass

-Visit Settings > Site Administration > Notifications, you should find the module's tables successfully created
+Visit Settings > Site Administration > Notifications, You should find the module's tables successfully created

 Dependencies